 When it comes to unsupervised snacking, securing the trash and limiting your dog’s access to unpleasant outdoor finds, like roadkill, will resolve this issue.
 Placing the litter box outside of his reach is a simple solution that eliminates cat feces consumption, unless the cats are also pooping outside, and cleaning up directly after your dog can help prevent coprophagia.

 Diabetes, kidney, and liver disease are all conditions that require treatment from a veterinarian.
 Once the underlying issue is resolved, your dog’s bad breath should go away, too.

 Preventing Bad Breath in Dogs

-Providing your dog with plenty of chew toys helps them take care of their teeth naturally.
+Providing your dog with plenty of chew toys and dental treats helps them take care of their teeth naturally.
 Chewing prevents plaque and tartar build-up and relieves boredom, keeping your dog healthy and happy.
-Just make sure you select chew toys appropriate for your dog’s size and age.
+Just make sure you pick dog chew toys appropriate for your dog’s size and age.

 Small breeds may require more dental care than large breeds as they are more prone to periodontal disease, according to the AKC Health Foundation.
 Smaller breeds tend to have teeth that are closer together, which promotes plaque and tartar build-up, so make sure you provide them with plenty of chew toys from a young age and brush their teeth regularly.